-We took profits from a few companies that did well in 2021, including food and drink carton manufacturer SIG Combibloc, as well as recycled plastic drainage pipe supplier Advanced Drainage Systems, faux wood composite decking manufacturer Trex and US boilermaker A.O.
-Smith, all of which have done well on the back of strong homebuilding in the US.
+We took profits from US boilermaker A.O.
+Smith, which has done well on the back of strong homebuilding in the US, and faux wood composite decking manufacturer Trex.

 Spotlight

 In this quarter, the spotlight is on our SSE and Ecolab holdings.